-- (a) After notice and hearing pursuant to the Administrative Procedures Act, the Board may revoke any license issued under Sections 6, 7 or 8 of this Act or corresponding provisions of prior law or revoke or limit privileges under Section 23 of this Act; suspend any such license or refuse to renew any such license for a period of not more than years; reprimand, censure, or limit the scope of practice of any licensee; impose an administrative fine not exceeding , or place any licensee on probation, all with or without terms, conditions, and limitations, for any one or more of the following reasons: - (1) Dishonesty, fraud or deceit in obtaining a license; - 15(2)Cancellation, revocation, suspension or refusal to renew a license or16privileges under Section 23 for disciplinary reasons in any other state for any17cause; - 19(3)Failure, on the part of a licensee under Sections 6 or 7 or registration under20Section 8, to maintain compliance with the requirements for issuance or21renewal of such certificate, permit or registration or to report changes to the22Board under Sections 6(f) or 7(f); - (4) Revocation or suspension of the right to practice by any state or federal regulatory authority or by the PCAOB; - (5) Dishonesty, fraud, deceit or gross negligence in the performance of services as a licensee or individual granted privileges under Section 23 or in the filing or failure to file one's own income tax returns; - (6) Violation of any provision of this Act or rule promulgated by the Board under this Act or violation of professional standards; - (7) Violation of any rule of professional conduct promulgated by the Board under Section 4(h)(4) of this Act; - (8) Conviction of a felony, or of any other crime an element of which is dishonesty, fraud or deceit, under the laws of the United States, of this State, or of any other state if the acts involved would have constituted a crime under the laws of this State; - (9) Performance of any fraudulent act while holding a license or privilege issued under this Act or prior law; - 45 (10) Any conduct reflecting adversely upon the licensee's fitness to perform services 46 while a licensee, or individual granted privileges under Section 23;
+2 3 ENFOR EMENT- GROUNDS FOR DISCIPLINE 4 (a) A ter notice and hearing pursuant to the Administrative Procedures Act, the Board 5 y revoke any license issued under Sections 6, 7 or 8 of this Act or corresponding 6 ovisions of prior law or revoke or limit privileges under Section 23 of this Act; 7 spend any such license or refuse to renew any such license for a period of not more 8 in years; reprimand, censure, or limit the scope of practice of any licensee; 9 pose an administrative fine not exceeding, or place any licensee on probation, 10 with or without terms, conditions, and limitations, for any one or more of the 11 lowing reasons: 12 13 ( Dishonesty, fraud or deceit in obtaining a license; 14 15 ( 16 privileges under Section 23 for disciplinary reasons in any other state for any 17 cause; 18 19 ( , .
+20 Section 8, to maintain compliance with the requirements for issuance or 21 renewal of such certificate, permit or registration or to report changes to the 22 Board under Sections 6(f) or 7(f); 23 , Devicestion on augmention of the might to prestice by any state on federal 24 25 ( Revocation or suspension of the right to practice by any state or federal regulatory authority or by the PCAOB; 24 25 26 regulatory authority of by the I CAOD, 27 27 ( Dishonesty, fraud, deceit or gross negligence in the performance of services as 28 , a licensee or individual granted privileges under Section 23 or in the filing or 29 failure to file one's own income tax returns; 30 31 ( Violation of any provision of this Act or rule promulgated by the Board under 32 this Act or violation of professional standards; 33 34 ( Violation of any rule of professional conduct promulgated by the Board under 35 Section 4(h)(4) of this Act; 36 37 ( · · · · · · · · · · · · · · · · · · · 38 fraud or deceit, under the laws of the United States, of this State, or of any other 39 state if the acts involved would have constituted a crime under the laws of this 40 State; 41 , 42 ( 43 44 under this Act or prior law; 44 45 1 Any conduct reflecting adversely upon the licensee's fitness to perform services 43 46 ( while a licensee, or individual granted privileges under Section 23; 4 0 47 UAA-10-1 . ,

 (11) Making any false or misleading statement or verification, in support of an application for a license filed by another.

-4 COMMENT: This provision departs from the typical corresponding provision of some 5 accountancy laws now in effect in two respects.
-One of these is the provision for an administrative 6 fine, in addition to other possible penalties.
-There is such a provision in some accountancy laws; 7 whether such a provision is permissible in the laws of other states is a matter for individual 8 determination in each jurisdiction.
+COMMENT: This provision departs from the typical corresponding provision of some accountancy laws now in effect in two respects.
+One of these is the provision for an administrative fine, in addition to other possible penalties.
+There is such a provision in some accountancy laws; whether such a provision is permissible in the laws of other states is a matter for individual determination in each jurisdiction.

-10 The other departure from the prior common pattern is in paragraph (10), a catch-all provision 11 which is phrased in terms of conduct reflecting adversely on the licensee's fitness to perform 12 services rather than the broader and vaguer conventional phrase, "conduct discreditable to the 13 accounting profession."
-This narrower provision is intended to avoid problems of vagueness and 14 overbreadth.
-A similar change is involved in the requirement of "good moral character" in Section 15 5(b).
+The other departure from the prior common pattern is in paragraph (10), a catch-all provision which is phrased in terms of conduct reflecting adversely on the licensee's fitness to perform services rather than the broader and vaguer conventional phrase, "conduct discreditable to the accounting profession."
+This narrower provision is intended to avoid problems of vagueness and overbreadth.
+A similar change is involved in the requirement of "good moral character" in Section 5(b).

-17 (b) In lieu of or in addition to any remedy specifically provided in subsection (a) of this 18 Section, the Board may require of a licensee--
+(b) In lieu of or in addition to any remedy specifically provided in subsection (a) of this Section, the Board may require of a licensee--